Securing a partnership with the right Phase 1 and Phase 2 Environmental Assessment firm

 Phase 1 and Phase 2 environmental assessments can protect you and your client during commercial real estate deals.
 Many firms provide these assessment services.
 But they are not all created equal.
 That is why you must carefully screen firms before choosing your partner.

 We know that is often easier said than done.
 That is why we have created this detailed guide.
-Below, we recap what these assessments are.
+Below, we recap what these assessments are and their differences.
 Then, we outline why they are needed.
 From there, we discuss how to choose the right team for the job.

 What Are Phase 1 and Phase 2 Environmental Assessments?